-Managing Editor, MedEdPORTAL
+Director and Managing Editor, MedEdPORTAL

-Sara Hunt is the managing editor of MedEdPORTAL.
+Sara Hunt is the director and managing editor of MedEdPORTAL.
 She has led MedEdPORTAL’s transformation from a repository of educational resources to an online, open-access journal that is indexed in MEDLINE and searchable in PubMed.
 She also advises the MedEdPORTAL Faculty Mentor Program, which is a national network of educators around the country who are trained in delivering workshops and one-on-one mentoring sessions to prospective authors, particularly those underrepresented in medicine.